open-micro-services/allin-springcloud/sc-demo-projects/sb-mysql-multidb/README.md

 ## How to ensure user thread keep or change the DataSource

-Web use TheadLocal to make sure the DataSource can be changed.
+We use TheadLocal to make sure the DataSource can be changed.

 `private static final ThreadLocal<DataSourceType> dbDataSourceHolder=new ThreadLocal<>();`